In our VAT Guide, you can read about general VAT topics in Denmark.

-Reverse charge applies to installation supplies such as placing, installing, integration and assembling by foreign companies to customers registered for VAT in Denmark.
+The reverse charge applies to installation supplies such as placing, installing, integration, and assembling by foreign companies to customers registered for VAT in Denmark.
 The Danish customer will be liable for the VAT.
 For that reason, foreign suppliers generally do not have to register for VAT in Denmark when supplying installation services to Danish VAT registered businesses.

 If the installation supplies are provided to a non-registered Danish customer the foreign supplier is obliged to register for VAT in Denmark and to charge and report Danish VAT on the supplies.